Charles E. Smith Center

-The Charles E. Smith Center is a 5,000-seat multipurpose arena in the United States' capital, Washington, D.C.
-Opened on November 17, 1975, it is home to the George Washington University Colonials men's and women's basketball teams, as well as the university's swimming, water polo, gymnastics, and volleyball teams.
+The Charles E. Smith Center is a 5,000-seat multipurpose arena in Washington, D.C.
+Opened on November 17, 1975, it is home to the George Washington Revolutionaries men's and women's basketball teams, as well as the university's swimming, water polo, gymnastics, and volleyball teams.
 From 2014 to 2018, it was the home of the Washington Kastles of World TeamTennis.
 Smith Center also became the temporary home of the Washington Mystics as they made a run at a WNBA Championship in 2018.
 Smith Center is located on the main George Washington campus in Foggy Bottom, on the block bounded by 22nd and 23rd and F and G Streets NW.
 The arena also has hosted concerts and includes practice courts, a swimming pool, a weight room, and athletic department offices.

 The building was named for Charles E. Smith, who was a university trustee and chairman of the Committee on University Development.

 A $43 million update and expansion of the Smith Center began in February 2008, due in part to a $10 million gift from the family of Charles E. Smith.
 Renovations were finished before the start of the 2010-2011 Basketball season.
-Improvements include: